 The title bar is found at the very top of your Word window.
 It displays the title or name of the document you are currently working on.
 In other words, upon saving your document and giving it a new name, this is where it will appear.
 By default, files are named as 'Document1, Document2 - Microsoft Word' until you save them and give them a new name.

 The ruler is just below the Ribbon.
 You can use the ruler to change the format of your document especially relating to page adjustments.

-This is large white space just below the ruler where you type your document.
-For you to be able to type there must be a blinking cursor which allows you to input text.
+This is a large white space just below the ruler where you type your document.
+To be able to type there must be a blinking cursor that allows you to input text.
 Some parts of your page are unusable depending on the margin settings.

 The Vertical and Horizontal Scroll Bars

 It is found at the very bottom of your window.
-This bar displays the details of some of your activities within the word program for instance the current page, number of words you have typed and many more.
-If you right click on top of it, you will be able to customize it so that it displays what you want.
+This bar displays the details of some of your activities within the word program, for instance, the current page, number of words you have typed and much more.
+If you right-click on top of it, you will be able to customize it so that it displays what you want.